cloudytimemachine/frontend/README.md

 # Cloudy Time Machine Frontend Service

 This is the frontend service for the Cloudy Time Machine (CTM) project.
 The CTM is a modern implementation of the [Wayback Machine, the Internet Archive](https://archive.org/).
-This project was developed as a proof of concept and demonstration of a relatively simple real world app in a cloud native architechture.
+This project was developed as a proof of concept and demonstration of a relatively simple real world app in a cloud native architecture.

 The CTM Frontend Service is the web interface for the CTM project.
 It provides a graphical interface to request snapshots (website archivals) and browse previous snapshots.
 It is intended to be run in conjunction with the rest of the CTM services.